BakhadyrovF/kss-cli/README.md

 ```bash
 npm install -g kss-cli
 ```
-> If command above gives an error, it is because `npm` can't create a symlink in your `usr/local/bin` (may be different) directory.
-Since **KSS-CLI** only for personal usage in your own device, you can use `sudo` to resolve this error.
+> If the above command fails, it's either because `npm` can't create a folder for the package in `/usr/local/lib/node_modules` or it can't create a symlink in `/usr/local/bin`.
+Since **KSS-CLI** is only for personal use on a personal device, you can solve this problem using `sudo`.
+(Directories may vary).

 ## Key Features